Unfolding system-environment correlation in open quantum systems: Revisiting master equations and the Born approximation: Introduction

-Dealing with most of these problems involves studying dynamics of open quantum systems, where keeping track of system-bath correlations during the course of dynamics is crucial.
+Dealing with most of these problems involves studying dynamics of open quantum systems, where keeping track of system-environment correlations during the course of dynamics is crucial.
 These correlations have diverse nature---they can be purely classical, quantum (with different forms such as entanglement and discord), or both \cite{modi,correlationreview}.
 Given such a diversity of correlations, discerning roles of each type of correlation in dynamics or other properties of an open system is not straightforward.
-To this end, a single system-bath correlation operator, defined as the difference between the total system-bath state and the tensor product of the states of the system and the bath, i.e., $\chi=\varrho_{\mathsf{SB}} - \varrho_{\mathsf{S}} \otimes \varrho_{\mathsf{B}}$, encompasses all types of correlations and is thus the most relevant quantity to investigate as correlation.
-This operator has been shown to have an essential role in dynamical properties of open systems \cite{PRX}.
+Nevertheless, one can still represent system-environment correlations faithfully with a single correlation operator $\chi$, defined as the difference between the total system-environment state $\varrho_{\mathsf{SB}}$ and the uncorrelated product of the states of the system $\varrho_{\mathsf{S}}$ and the environment $\varrho_{\mathsf{B}}$, i.e,

+This operator encompasses all types of correlations and is thus the most relevant quantity to investigate as the ``correlation.''
+It has already been shown that this operator plays an essential role in dynamical properties of open systems \cite{PRX, Ignatyuk_Morozov}.